dhis2/dhis2-docs/src/developer/web-api/tracker.md

 | Status code | Description
 |---|---|
-| 400 | Input original or duplicate is null or has invalid id
+| 400 | Input original or duplicate is null or has invalid UID
 | 403 | User do not have access to read origianl or duplicate TEs
 | 404 | TE not found
 | 409 | Pair of original and duplicate TEs already existing